Ondarreta Beach (Playa de Ondarreta)

 Can I walk from the city center to Ondarreta Beach?

-What is the best way to avoid the heavy summer crowds?
+What is the best time to avoid the crowds here?